attack-monkey/react-fn/README.md

 State is just a pure javascript object (no methods).
 State is passed into the first component and can be passed down to child components.

-Changing state is done in Actions via the `fn` api...
+Changing state is done in Actions via the `fn.updateState` method...

 Let's say your state is